SagaSkoyere/Sentencio-Audio-Condense/README.md

 ---

 ## Install Instructions
-1. Download the latest release (in the sidebar on GitHub).
+1. Download the latest release (in the sidebar on this GitHub).
-2. Extract the ZIP contents anywhere on your PC -- this will take awhile (it's a ~1GB file) but there is no other setup to do.
-When this completes you're done :)
+2. Extract the ZIP folder containing the program anywhere on your PC.
+This will take awhile (it's a ~1GB file) but there is no other setup to do.
+When this completes you're done!

 ## Run Instructions
-1. Run the `.exe` in the folder you unzipped above whenever you want to bulk process files.
+1. Run the `.exe` found in the folder you unzipped above whenever you want to create condensed audio files.
 2. Specify the folder containing your input file(s) and the folder you want your output files to be sent.
-Note, both need to be a folder filepath rather than pointing it at a single audio/video file.
+Note, both need to be a __folder__ filepath containing your file(s) rather than pointing it at a single audio/video file.

-3. Sit back and relax.
-In my testing, a 20-minute video clip takes around 10 seconds to process on a budget laptop.
-The program will update you as it completes each file and present a final message when done parsing the full folder.
+In my testing, a 20-minute video clip takes around 15 seconds to process on a budget laptop.
+The program will update you as it completes each file and present a final message when done processing the full folder.

 ---